A-talebifard/GPS-RINEX-reader/README.md

 The code reads in a RINEX file using the uigetfile function, and then extracts GPS data from the file using the GPSfileread function.
 The extracted data is stored in a table format.

-## Getting Started
-To use this code, you will need MATLAB installed on your computer.
-You can download MATLAB from the MathWorks website ↗.

 ## Usage
 To use this code, follow these steps: